jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-25-kafka-development-with-docker-part-3/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
-In this post, I will illustrate how to set up a data ingestion pipeline using Kafka connectors.
-Fake customer and order data will be ingested into the corresponding topics using the MSK Data Generator source connector.
-The topic messages will then be saved into a S3 bucket using the Confluent S3 sink connector.
+description: A Kafka Connect ingestion pipeline on Docker.
+The MSK Data Generator creates fake customer and order records, and the Confluent S3 sink saves them.
 ---

 [**UPDATE 2025-10-01**]